steven-msk/Soulbound/README.md

 - `PLANNED` (Priority: High) - indicates a feature or change that is already decided on, but not implemented yet.
 Its something you know you want to add, just at a later time.
 - `REFACTOR` (Priority: Normal) - indicates code that works correctly but could be improved for better readability or maintainability.
 - `POTENTIAL` (Priority: Normal) - indicates a possible feature, rework, or refactor that is under consideration but not yet confirmed.
+- `REWORK` (Priority: High) - indicates that a feature needs deep changes - both game visuals, gameplay, and code logic may be affected by this change

 Making combination of task tokens is possible and actually recommended.
 They help clarify an idea or a future commit in the codebase:
 - `POTENTIAL FEATUREIMPL` - indicates a feature implementation that is being considered but has not yet confirmed.